Uinta Basin Rail: Public private partnership

 Of the 3 routes remaining under study, the Surface Transportation Board recommended one called the Whitmore Park alternative as having the least environmental impact, and approved its construction.
 This alternative is based on the Indian Canyon alternative surveyed by UDOT.
 The route was modified to include horseshoe curves and spirals to scale higher up the Roan Cliffs and West Tavaputs Plateau, which would allow the length of the tunnel into Indian Canyon to be shortened to 3.1 mi.
 Other modifications included using a longer route and side canyons to scale the Roan Cliffs, avoiding a landslide area identified as a risk by UDOT, and adjusted routing in parts of the basin for easier land access rights.
 In September 2020, it was announced that Drexel Hamilton Infrastructure Partners, LP (DHIP) would fund construction for the line and have the exclusive right to develop the line, thus giving the rail project the green light to start construction.
-In December 2020, environmentalist groups filed a lawsuit attempting to block construction, claiming the project is primarily to benefit fossil fuel extraction.
-Some of the funding allocated to the project was instead intended to help diversify the economy of rural Utah away from fossil fuels.

 The Surface Transportation Board issued their approval in December 2021.
-Environmentalist activists are organizing efforts to block construction, citing the pristine nature of the mountains where construction will take place and concerns cost overruns are likely given the difficult terrain.
 In 2022 construction contracts for the railroad's construction particularly for the tunnels along the route were announced with AECOM, a joint venture with Skanska & W.W.
 Clyde Company, and Obayashi Corporation as principal partners.
 The US Forest Service granted right-of-way through 12 miles of Ashley National Forest and upheld the decision when challenged by several environmental groups.
-A $28 million grant by the Utah Community Impact Fund Board was also upheld in July 2022 after being challenged.